Lake George (Anoka County, Minnesota): Milfoil

-Eurasian watermilfoil, which is scientifically known as Myriophyllum spicatum, was first confirmed in Lake George in 1998 by a DNR biologist and as of the summer of 2006 is forming nuisance mats in large areas of the lake; the native plant community and recreational use of the lake is threatened by the spread of this invasive exotic species.
-In addition to Eurasian watermilfoil, curly-leaf pondweed (8 locations), another non-native species is also in Lake George.
-However, August is not the best time to conduct a survey for curly-leaf pondweed.
-It should be surveyed earlier in the season.
+Invasive Eurasian watermilfoil (Myriophyllum spicatum) was first confirmed in Lake George in 1998 by a DNR biologist, and by the summer of 2006 was forming nuisance mats in large areas of the lake; native plant life and recreational use of the lake are threatened by the spread of the exotic species.
+In addition to Eurasian watermilfoil, curly-leaf pondweed, another non-native species, has also been found in Lake George.

 Because Lake George exhibits very clear conditions, it may be more prone to the spread of milfoil to deeper water.
-The average Secchi disk transparency from 2000 -2005 ranged from 9.0 – 11.5 feet (CLMP data).
+The average Secchi disk transparency from 2000–2005 ranged from 9.0 to 11.5 feet (CLMP data).
 With the clear water, light can penetrate into deeper waters and promote plant growth beyond the 15’ depth.
 Milfoil was recorded on the data sheets only if it was found at the survey point.

 Lake improvement district

 After a majority of the property owners within the proposed Lake George Improvement District filed a petition with Anoka County requesting the establishment of the improvement district, the Oak Grove's City Council unanimously approved the creation of a "Lake Improvement District" (LID) on January 26, 2009.
 The LID will further extend the efforts of the Lake George Conservation Club to keep the lake clear of invasive weeds.
 An initial Board was appointed in March 2009.